 A cover letter is required for consideration for this position and should be attached as the first page of your resume.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.

-The Pediatric Orthopaedic Surgery has an opening for an experienced, self-motivated, team oriented Patient Services Assistant.
-This position is located in Pediatric Orthopaedic Surgery at CW Mott Children’s Hospital.
-This role will be to provide skilled support and work collaboratively with other members of the Pediatric Orthopaedic Surgery Team.
+The South Main Orthopaedic Surgery clinic has an opening for an experienced, self-motivated, team oriented Patient Services Assistant.
+This position is located at 2098 S. Main St. – South Main Orthopaedic Surgery.
+This role will be to provide skilled support and work collaboratively with other members of the South Main Orthopaedic Surgery Team.

 This position will include a variety of patient support tasks including:

 Check-in duties for both Orthopeadic Surgery and Occupational therapy (onsite)